Skip to main content

 Another mismatch in resume entries is when Operations professional or Strategist attribute the success of a project to their planning over the execution of the idea.

-A balanced resume entry, highlighting the scale of the operations while 'specifically' mentioning the strategy or the operational tweak the applicant introduced (optimization, change in organizational structure, training modules, and incentives) would build believable resume entries and prevent false branding by association.
+A balanced resume entry, highlighting the scale of the operations while 'specifically' mentioning the strategy or the operational maneuver the applicant introduced (optimization, change in organizational structure, training modules, and incentives) would build believable resume entries and prevent false branding by association.

 When I spent time with such applicants, I noticed that there were so many unique contributions that had a ripple effect on the organization’s data management, accounting practices, operations, and process standardization.

-Resume Editing is not just about formatting.
-It is finding your unique place in a competitive MBA application pool.
+Find your unique place in a competitive MBA application pool.